LightAndLight/lightandlight.github.io/posts/2023-05-27-gear-acquisition-syndrome.md

 chinese: true
 ---

-In the past few years I've become wary of a certain relationship dynamic with my artistic hobbies like drawing and music production.
-It's this period of excitement and "motivation" after I've acquired some new art-related material.
+Over the past few years I've become wary of a certain feeling related to my artistic hobbies like drawing and music production: the sense of excitement and "motivation" after I've acquired some new art-related material.
 It's very easy to spend hours doodling with a new marker, writing in a fresh journal, or twiddling with a synth I've just bought.
 The next day, though, the new tool is a little less exciting, and so on, until it's as normal as everything else.